-Note: The number of instances in a cluster should always be an odd number and it is strongly recommended that a minimum of three Tower instances be in a cluster.
+Note: The number of instances in a cluster should always be an odd number and it is strongly recommended that a minimum of three Tower instances be in a cluster and the supported maximum is 20.
+When it gets that high, the requirement for odd number of nodes becomes less important.

-- The redis_password field is removed from [all:vars] - Fields for RabbitMQ are as follows: - rabbitmq_port=5672: RabbitMQ is installed on each instance and is not optional, it is also not possible to externalize it.
-This setting configures what port it listens on. - rabbitmq_vhost=tower: Controls the setting for which Tower configures a RabbitMQ virtualhost to isolate itself. - rabbitmq_username=tower and rabbitmq_password=tower: Each instance and each instance's Tower instance are configured with these values.
-This is similar to Tower's other uses of usernames/passwords. - rabbitmq_cookie=<somevalue>: This value is unused in a standalone deployment but is critical for clustered deployments.
-This acts as the secret key that allows RabbitMQ cluster members to identify each other. - rabbitmq_use_long_names: RabbitMQ is sensitive to what each instance is named.
-Tower is flexible enough to allow FQDNs (host01.example.com), short names (host01), or ip addresses (192.168.5.73).
-Depending on what is used to identify each host in the inventory file, this value may need to be changed: - For FQDNs and IP addresses, this value needs to be true.
+- The redis password field is removed from [all:vars] - Fields for RabbitMQ are as follows: - rabbitmq\port=5672: RabbitMQ is installed on each instance and is not optional, it is also not possible to externalize it.
+This setting configures what port it listens on. - rabbitmq\vhost=tower: Controls the setting for which Tower configures a RabbitMQ virtualhost to isolate itself.

-- For short names, set the value to false. - If you are using localhost, do not change the default setting of rabbitmq_use_long_name=false to true. - If instances are provisioned to where they reference other instances internally and not on external addresses, then the value for the long name should follow the internal addressing format (see rabbitmq_host above). - rabbitmq_enable_manager: Set this to true to expose the RabbitMQ Management Web Console on each instance.
+- rabbitmq\username=tower and rabbitmq\password=tower: Each instance and each instance's Tower instance are configured with these values.
+This is similar to Tower's other uses of usernames/passwords. - rabbitmq\cookie=<somevalue>: This value is unused in a standalone deployment but is critical for clustered deployments.
+This acts as the secret key that allows RabbitMQ cluster members to identify each other - rabbitmq\enable\manager: Set this to true to expose the RabbitMQ Management Web Console on each instance.

-6.2.1 RabbitMQ Default Settings
+7.2.1 RabbitMQ Default Settings